sauravbajra/sequence-game/README.md

     * Win condition checking.
 * **Static File Serving:** The Go backend also serves the static HTML client.
 * **Card Emojis:** Uses card suit emojis for a more visual representation on the board and in player hands.
-* **Valid Move Highlighting:** The web client highlights possible valid moves on the board when a card is selected from the player's hand.
+* **Valid Move Highlighting:** The web client highlights possible valid moves on the board with a light background when a card is selected from the player's hand.
+* **Rejoin Support:** Players can refresh or reconnect and will automatically rejoin their game and hand if their browser localStorage is intact.

 ## Technologies Used